azzurolilc/Travel-Recommender-Cobra-Bobo/README.md

 #####Method 2:
 Start again with Google Map.
 Then search for national and state parks in the area.
 Choose a few that is within the desired travel parameter, then filter to get the final travel plan by searching each park individually.

-#####As a non-native English speaker and a lazy reader ( argument: world is made a better place by lazy people? ), therefore I ([WhoAmI?](http://azzurolilc.github.io/)) came up with the idea to build a real-time fuzzy (and personalized) search engine for providing travel destinations suggestions!
+#####As a non-native English speaker and a lazy reader ( argument: world is made a better place by lazy people? ), therefore [I](http://azzurolilc.github.io/) came up with the idea to build a real-time fuzzy (and personalized) search engine for providing travel destinations suggestions!

 ###Project Features